juniorsundarCasual/TGT/vault/volume-4.chapter-249.md

 The woman's deranged mumbling paused.
 Her lips stopped moving.
 She was alive, but only barely.

-"Did you ever love me?"
+"Did you ever care for me?"
 Shuri inquired with a blank expression that suppressed the sense of unease growing within her.

 The woman did not answer, but she turned her head to face Shuri.